Contents

 What Is Permitted Use In A Commercial Lease?

-Now that we’ve covered the basics of a Commercial Lease, what is the meaning of ‘permitted use’ in this context?
+Now that we’ve covered the basics of a Commercial Lease, what does ‘permitted use’ mean in this context?

 What Issues Can Arise Around ‘Permitted Use’?

-It’s usually in the best interests of the landlord to keep the scope of permitted use quite narrow, in case they want to lease the premises to more than one business.
+It’s typically in the best interests of the landlord to keep the scope of permitted use fairly narrow – particularly if they plan to lease the space to more than one business.
+This strategy helps maintain a harmonious mix of tenants and prevents overlapping competition.

 Can I Sublease My Business Premises?